shawenyao/uscis/README.md

 ~~Confirmed to be working as of August 15, 2024.~~

-No longer working as of October 4, 2024.
+No longer works as of October 4, 2024.

 ## How to use
 ```python